aristanetworks/eos_boot_loader/README.md

 1. sudo dd if=installer.iso of=/dev/[USB] status=progress

+## Memory Footprint
+Because the rootfile system does not consume memory it will not require the same about of memory as normal.
+I have tested with 1536MB but did not stress it.
+I am currently recommending 2048M and will revise if necessary.

 ## Quick Guide
 1. Download installer.iso
 2. Create new virutal machine with 2048M RAM, 2 core CPU and 10G disk